MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-intune-issues.md

 ### Resolution

-You can resolve this issue by verifying the configuration of the disk partitions, the status of Windows RE, and the Windows Boot Loader configuration.
+You can resolve this issue by verifying the configuration of the disk partitions, the status of WinRE, and the Windows Boot Loader configuration.
 To do this, follow these steps.

 #### Step 1: Verify the configuration of the disk partitions